 Let it steep for 12-24 hours, then pour it into a glass and refrigerate till cold brew consistency is achieved.

 Where Can You Get A Mini-Keg For Your Nitro Cold Brew At Home?

 Nitro brewing requires a mini-keg.
-It is the two-part device that connects to the bottom of your glass jar or container with a mini nozzle at the end.
+It is a two-part device that connects to the bottom of your glass jar or container with a mini nozzle at the end.

 Royal Brew Nitro Cold Brew Coffee Maker

 Making your nitrogen-infused cold brew coffee at home using this keg kit system will make your life much easier.